|

 trait seems to hold true: most of you are marketing managers, vice

+presidents of marketing, or have an equivalent marketing responsibility.
 Thanks again to those of you who have offered suggestions or asked

 questions.
 Many of you have also taken the time to send encouraging